 There is a large gap between current AI systems and human intelligence.
-We study intelligence with a focus on metacognitive activities while following the recent development of deep learning, and eventually aim at their concrete implementation through the three approaches shown below.
+We study intelligence with a focus on metacognitive activities while following the recent development of deep learning, and eventually aim at their concrete implementation through three approaches: Introspection, Constructivism and Neuroscience.

 Highlights